Illustration by Ralph Damman.

 It was the middle of winter, early 2013.
-Somehow, seven of us had managed to save enough money, and book a few days off work.
-We had convinced ourselves it was a perfectly sensible idea to drive a borrowed, decrepit van from Calgary, Canada, to Detroit and back again to see the legendary Christian metalcore band Underoath play one of its last gigs.
+Somehow, seven of us had managed to save enough money, book a few days off work and convinced ourselves it was a perfectly sensible idea to drive a borrowed, decrepit van from Calgary to Detroit and back again to see the legendary Christian metalcore band Underoath play one of their last gigs.

 Obviously, the trip was entirely worth it.

 Watching Underoath and two other favourite bands perform in the packed hall—featuring an elegant domed roof and massive stage flanked by two actual suits of armour—was a quasi-religious experience for me which served as effective closure to a very long obsession with the genre and culture.